fleetdm/fleet/proposals/Fleetctl-trigger.md

     lock start time and lock release time).
   - Other useful options?

-- When should the interval ticker reset?
+- What rules should determine when the interval ticker resets?
+Consider the following cases where `s.scheduleInterval = 1*time.Hour`:
+  - The schedule is triggered at 55 minutes into the 1-hour interval and takes 1 minute to complete.
+    When should the schedule run again?
+    (a) after 4 minutes;
+    (b) after 1 hour;
+    (c) after 1 hour plus 4 minutes;
+    (d) other
-  - What happens if a schedule is triggered 55 minutes into a 1-hour interval?
+  - The schedule is triggered at 55 minutes into the 1-hour interval and takes 11 minutes to complete.
-  - What happens scheduled jobs run for 9 minutes out of a 10-minute interval?
+    When should the schedule run again?
+    (a) immediately;
+    (b) after 1 hour;
+    (c) after 54 minutes;
+    (d) other

 - What should be logged?
   - Debug log if schedule runtime exceeds schedule interval to aid detection/troubleshooting of